Last Updated on September 5, 2023 by Lori Walker

-Jelly is one of the easiest and most delightful desserts to serve your guests, but setting it to the right texture would require your time and patience.
+Jelly is one of the easiest and most delightful desserts to serve your guests, but based on personal experience, setting it to the right texture would require your time and patience.

 How Long Will It Take for the Jelly to Set?